torounit/advanced-posts-blocks/README.md

 ### Multiple Posts Block

+Displays a list of posts.

 Posts Block filtered post type. (ex. post, page) and filter posts by multiple categories, tags or custom taxonomy terms.

 Override template by your theme. if `template-parts/blocks/advanced-posts-blocks/posts.php` exists in your theme, replace default view.

 ### Single Post Block

-Single Post/Page Block.
+Displays the selected page or single post.

 Override template by your theme. if `template-parts/blocks/advanced-posts-blocks/post.php` exists in your theme, replace default view.

-### Children Posts Block
+### Child Posts Block

-Children Posts Block.
+Displays the child posts on the selected page or post.

 Override template by your theme. if `template-parts/blocks/advanced-posts-blocks/children.php` exists in your theme, replace default view.